 Let’s dig into that second one.
 The chart below is typical of a development team.
 Estimates on the Y axis and the actual cycletime on the X axis.
 We can clearly see that there is no correlation between the two.
 Items estimated at two story points are taking anywhere from two to nine days.

 I’m sure right now you’re thinking ‘But my team is different - our estimates are very accurate”.
 I graph this data with every single team I coach and I have never seen a strong correlation from any of those teams.
 If you’re convinced that your team is different then I encourage you to graph your own data.

 With such wild variation in the estimates, it’s impossible to do any of the prediction above.
 We can’t even determine how many story points will fit in the next sprint, let alone how much can we complete in the next six months.

 We could try to get better at estimating but frankly, that’s not a good use of our time.
 The science shows that humans are inherently bad at estimates1 so there’s a limit to how much we can improve here.

 A better solution would be to find alternate ways to get the answers we want.

-If you want to know “how long it will take to complete these hundred stories”, or the opposite “how many stories can I complete by October 1” then use Probablistic Forecasting.
+If you want to know “how long it will take to complete these hundred stories”, or the opposite “how many stories can I complete by October 1” then use Probabilistic Forecasting.
 This will yield significantly more accurate results with a fraction of the effort.
 More accurate for less effort is always a win.

 Probabilistic forecasting uses historical data to make forecasts about future behaviour.
 We’ll be able to say that with 85% certainty, we can complete these 100 items in 79 days or less.
-It’s probabilistic, because we’re providing a liklihood (85%) and a range (79 days or less).
+It’s probabilistic, because we’re providing a likelihood (85%) and a range (79 days or less).
 This is the same way that we provide forecasts for weather.